siv2r/bip-frost-signing/README.md

 Such optional features include:

 - Applying plain tweaks after x-only tweaks.
-- Applying tweaks at all.
+- Not Applying tweaks at all.
 - Dealing with messages that are not exactly 32 bytes.
 - Identifying a disruptive signer after aborting (aborting itself remains mandatory).
 If applicable, the corresponding algorithms should simply fail when encountering inputs unsupported by a particular implementation.
 (For example, the signing algorithm may fail when given a message which is not 32 bytes.)